Education Tours and Programs

 from our knowledgeable docents and staff.

 Teachers: don't miss the opportunity to bring your class for a guided tour.
 To request one review the tours below and email your request to Education Coordinator, Lacey Pacheco, lpacheco@Ag.arizona.edu, or call Lacey at 520.689.2723.
-Education is our highest priority, and fees are reduced to $2-per-student for groups of at least 15 youths who are affiliated with a public or private school (homeschoolers please see Homeschool Days schedule below).
+Education is our highest priority, and fees are reduced: from $2-$4 per student for groups of at least 15 youths who are affiliated with a public or private school (homeschoolers please see Homeschool Days schedule below).
 Guided tours must be pre-arranged with at least four weeks' notice ahead of the requested tour date.
 School groups typically arrive between 9-10 a.m. for a tour that lasts about two hours and ends up in the picnic area for lunch.
 All of our theme tours are aligned with Arizona Department of Education Standards.

 Themes and grade levels for the coming year include: The Arizona Tour for grades 3-8, The Tree Tour (grades 3-8), Deserts of the World ( grades 7-12), Plants of the Bible Land (for any grade level, and adult tour groups as well).